Liver Transplant Complications Lawyers

 Pittsburgh medical malpractice attorney Deborah Maliver was a practicing physician before she went to law school, and she has the ability to evaluate the details of any medical malpractice claim and knows what experts to call to get answers.

-For a free consultation about your claim for surgical negligence, contact a medical malpractice lawyer today at Biancheria & Maliver, in Pittsburgh.
+For a free consultation about your claim for surgical negligence, contact a medical malpractice lawyer today at Biancheria & Maliver P.C., in Pittsburgh.